FELRec: Efficient Handling of Item Cold-Start With Dynamic Representation Learning in Recommender Systems: Experimental setup

 \subsection{Evaluation}

 We evaluate the performance of all models using the following two metrics.

 \begin{itemize} \item \textit{Normalized rank} (\textit{rank}) is the position of the item picked by the user (i.e., ground-truth item) from the catalog of all recommendations.
 This list of recommended items is sorted according to the calculated similarity measure.
-The higher the ground-truth item on that list, the better the recommendation matches the user's interests.
+The higher the ground-truth item on that list, the better the recommendation matches the interests of the user.

 If a model can only recommend learned items, the catalog will never change at test time.
 However, \texttt{FELRec} can compute representations of new items at test time, so the list will grow over time.
 Therefore, we normalize the ranks by dividing them by the size of the list at a given timestamp.
 The final score is the mean over all normalized ranks.
 It is a value between $0$ and $1$.
 The lower this value, the better the performance. \item \textit{Hit rate@10} (\textit{HR@10}) counts the percentage of recommendations where the item picked by the user (i.e., ground-truth item) is among the top $10$ recommended items in the catalog.
 To calculate HR@10, we draw 100 negative samples (items) for every interaction. \end{itemize}